gamingrobot/doingstuff.dev/content/posts/elf-shared-library-version.md

 *How to embed version information into an ELF shared library?*

-Here are the methods I discovered for embedding version information.
+Here are the methods I have used for embedding version information.

 <!-- more -->

-This will cover embedding a product/release version in libraries distributed outside a package.
-Packages have their own version that can be referenced, so we don't need to embed a version.
+These methods are for embedding a version into libraries distributed outside of a package.
+Packages have their own version information, so we don't need to embed one in the library.

 ## What about the ABI version?